ARM-software/acle/cmse/cmse.md

 Note that a non-secure function call to an entry function is possible.
 This behaves like any other non-secure function call.

-All registers that contain secret information must be cleared to prevent information leakage when performing a non-secure function call as described in [7.3.1](#information-leakage).
+All registers that contain secret information must be cleared to prevent information leakage when performing a non-secure function call as described in [Information leakage](#information-leakage).
 Registers that contain values that are used after the non-secure function call must be restored after the call returns.
 Secure code cannot depend on the non-secure state to restore these registers.

 > **53** The code sequence directly preceding the `BLXNS` instruction that
 > transitions to non-secure code must: